FuviiPeshu/FuviiOSC/README.md

 ### 📳 Haptickle

-**Haptickle** triggers haptic feedback on Vive trackers (if vibration motor is attached) based on avatar parameters received via OSC.
+**Haptickle** triggers haptic feedback on Vive trackers (if vibration motor is attached) and external devices via IP, based on avatar parameters received via OSC.

-> 📝 Note: Motor needs to be attached to the proper pogo pins (1 - general purpose output pin + 2 - ground).
+> 📝 Note for Vive trackers: Motor needs to be attached to the proper pogo pins (1 - general purpose output pin + 2 - ground).
 Manual: https://dl.vive.com/Tracker/Guideline/HTC_Vive_Tracker_Developer_Guidelines_v1.4.pdf

 #### ✨ Features

-- 🎚 **Per-tracker configuration:** Assign haptic triggers to individual Vive trackers by serial number
+- 🎚 **Per-device configuration:** Assign haptic triggers to individual device (Vive trackers by serial number; external devices by IP address, port and OSC control path)
-- 🛠 **Customizable haptic strength:** Adjust the intensity for each tracker
+- 🛠 **Customizable haptic strength:** Adjust the intensity for each device
-- 🔄 **Automatic device detection:** Trackers are automatically detected and updated as they are connected or disconnected
+- 🔄 **Automatic SteamVR device detection:** Trackers are automatically detected and updated as they are connected or disconnected
+- 🌐 **External device support:** External devices must be set up manually via settings menu (OSC UDP)

 #### ❓ How to use